Terry McLaurin Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Season Stats

-- With eight targets in the red zone this season, McLaurin has been on the receiving end of 23.5% of his team's 34 red zone pass attempts.
+- McLaurin (eight red zone targets) has been the recipient of 23.5% of his team's 34 red zone pass attempts.

-- The Football Team have thrown the football in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 54.3% of the time while running the ball 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Seahawks.